pjreddie/darknet/README.md

 ![Darknet Logo](http://pjreddie.com/media/files/darknet-black-small.png)

-#Darknet-cpp#
+# Darknet-cpp

 Darknet-cpp project is a bug-fixed and C++ compilable version of darknet, an open source neural network framework written in C and CUDA.
+Darknet-cpp builds on Linux, Windows and also tested on Mac by users.

 **Features**

 * Uses same code-base as original darknet (ie same .c files are used).
 Modification is done only for runtime bug-fixes, compile time fixes for c++, and the build system itself.
 For list of bugs fixed, refer to this thread - https://groups.google.com/forum/#!topic/darknet/4Hb159aZBbA, and https://github.com/prabindh/darknet/issues

-* Build system supports 3 targets -
+* The Linux build system supports 3 targets -
   * original darknet (with gcc compiler),
   * darknet-cpp (with g++ compiler), and
   * Shared library (libdarknet-cpp-shared.so)